hitoshi-watase/sercrod/docs/reference/directives/stage.md

 #### Behavior

-At runtime, Nablla maintains two internal objects per host:
+At runtime, Sercrod maintains two internal objects per host:

 - `_data`: the stable host data that represents the committed state.
 - `_stage`: an optional staged copy used while `*stage` is active.

-When a Nablla host is created:
+When a Sercrod host is created:

 - `_data` is initialised from the `data` attribute or inherited scope as usual.
 - If the host has `*stage` or `n-stage`, and `_stage` is still `null`, the runtime creates a deep copy of `_data` and stores it in `_stage`.